 Garcia hesitated.
 “My work involved a project for the king,”

 Drugged, he heard himself go on.
-His interrogator interrupted often for clarification.
+His interrogator interrupted his ramblings for clarification.

-“The royal family has inherited genetic defects,” Garcia explained, “from inbreeding over generations: your king’s disabled daughter, his queens’ pregnancy losses and he feels shame about any royal that is not a perfect human specimen.
+“The royal family has inherited genetic defects,” he explained, “from inbreeding over generations: your king’s disabled daughter, his queens’ pregnancy losses and he feels ashamed.

-“Your king wanted to have a child with Queen Noru whose chromosomes had been repaired.
-I modified the Drukker AI computer and 3-D printer for gene-editing.
-Then I repaired the king’s abnormal chromosomes for injection in a lab to fertilize Queen Noru’s egg.
-That embryo was transferred into the queen in India last year.”
+“He wanted to have a healthy child with Queen Noru.
+I modified the Drukker AI and 3-D printer for gene-editing.
+Then I repaired the king’s abnormal chromosomes for injection into Queen Noru’s egg, IVF, in-vitro fertilization to create the embryo that was transferred into the queen in India last year.”

 “He wanted another son with Queen Noru — the second would not be her biological child.
 It would carry the Khan genetic material along with his own, like two men making a baby.”

-“How’s that possible?” the Saburian asked.
+“I’m hazy on my biology,” the other man said.
 “Isn’t her X chromosome needed there somewhere?”

 “No,” Garcia explained.
-“In natural biology, only 23 chromosomes in the sperm are needed to fertilize the 23 chromosomes of the woman’s egg.
-Since a man is XY, the sperm can carry one X chromosome or one Y chromosome.
-The sperm that fertilizes his partner’s egg determines the biological sex of the embryo, XX for a girl, and XY for a boy.
+“Only 23 chromosomes in the sperm are needed to fertilize the 23 chromosomes in the woman’s egg.
+Since a man is XY, the sperm can carry either the X chromosome or Y chromosome.
+The sperm that fertilizes the egg determines the sex of the embryo, XX for a girl, and XY for a boy.

-“In Soria’s lab, we extracted Queen Noru’s DNA from her egg and replaced it with the 23 Khan chromosomes, including his single X .
-That modified egg was then fertilized with the king’s repaired chromosomes including his Y, so making it the second boy, XY.”
+“In Soria’s lab, we extracted Queen Noru’s DNA from her egg and replaced it with the 23 Khan chromosomes, including the Khan’s single X .
+That egg was then fertilized with the king’s repaired chromosomes including his Y, so that made it a boy, XY.”

 The man whistled.
 “Does the Chinese government know what the king did with their relic?”

-“I had regular access to my son when he was living in Chicago.
+“No, I trust my son,” Garcia admitted.
+“I had regular access to him when he was living in Chicago.
 I used his blood and tissue to create a human DNA library, a father-son project you could say.
 Later, I used George’s sequences to fill in the blanks between the Khan DNA fragments.
 The result was complete DNA chains to coil into chromosomes.

 “So Queen Noru went to India, where Soria clinics transferred the two embryos into her womb.
-The beads she took were a biomatrix disguised as amber resin, used to transport DNA material at room temperature.
-Disguised as inexpensive costume jewelry, it doesn’t attract thieves and can be handled roughly.
-It easily passes through customs inspections and security checks.”
+The beads she took were not amber resin.
+They were biomatrix disguised as amber, used to transport DNA at room temperature.
+They look like inexpensive costume jewelry, don’t attract thieves and can be handled roughly.
+They easily pass customs and security checks.”

-“Which of those two embryos became our Prince Ahmat Ali, Twin A or B?” the voice asked.
+“Which of those two embryos became our Prince Ahmat Ali?” the voice asked.

 “I don’t know.
-Your king did not want to test.”
+Your king didn’t want to test.”